apocalypticartcollective/eft/_drafts/2025-03-04-Isolation-Three.md

 ---
 layout: post
-title: 11 Isolation - Three
+title: 'Episode 12: Isolation Three'
-category: Isolation
 ---

 ## The One Who Runs Away Will Fight Again